-So, will you qualify for Chapter 7 bankruptcy in 2021.
-Let's find out.
-Below is the Chapter 7 Means Test Calculator that uses the bankruptcy means-testing to estimate whether you qualify for a Chapter 7 bankruptcy using the US Bankruptcy Form (B 122A-1).
+The Chapter 7 Means Test Calculator below uses the bankruptcy means test data to estimate whether you qualify for a Chapter 7 bankruptcy using the US Bankruptcy Form (B 122A-1).

 Do you qualify for Chapter 7 bankruptcy?
-Estimate using the Chapter 7 Calculator.
+Estimate using the Chapter 7 means test below.

-The Chapter 7 Calculator follows the protocol used by official US Bankruptcy Forms.
-We use the Chapter 7 Statement of Your Current Monthly Income (Form Number: B 122A-1) for our Chapter 7 means test calculator and the Chapter 7 Means Test Calculation (Form Number: B 122A-2) for our above median Chapter 7 calculator, which can be found below.
-You can see an image of what that form looks like below.
+The Chapter 7 Means Test Calculator below follows the protocol used by official US Bankruptcy Forms.
+We use the Chapter 7 Statement of Your Current Monthly Income (Form Number: B 122A-1) for our Chapter 7 means test calculator and the Chapter 7 Means Test Calculation (Form Number: B 122A-2) for our above median Chapter 7 calculator.
+The above-median calculator uses the second part of the means test.

 The bankruptcy means test may consider where you live in addition to both local and national standards when deciding disposable income.
 What this means is that you may not be able to use your real expenses that are higher than the allowed expenses to help reduce your disposable income.